KaiAragaki/kai_wip-website/content/posts/projects-reclanc/index.md

 ![](clanc_hows-it-work_blog_01.svg)
 **Figure 1, Left:** Our samples, colored by class, floating in N-dimensional space. **Right:** Each dimension separated from one another

 The first assumption we make is that we can treat each gene independently.
-While this might not be true in actuality, it greatly simplifies the problem and allows us to deal with each gene one at a time (**Figure 1, right**).
+While this might not be exactly true in reality, it greatly simplifies the problem by allowing us to deal with each gene one at a time (**Figure 1, right**).
+Despite this simplification, it also works pretty well.

 For each gene, we calculate the overall mean, as well as the mean within each class (**Figure 2, top left**).
 We then find the distance between each class mean and the overall mean (**Figure 2, top middle**) and the pooled standard deviation for the gene (**Figure 2, top right**).
 Dividing the distance by the pooled standard deviation, we get, essentially, a t-statistic.